VCU Rams: Men's basketball

 The Virginia Commonwealth University men's basketball team is widely regarded as one of the most popular and successful sports programs at the university.
 The first varsity basketball team was fielded in 1968, and coached by Benny Dees.
-The present head coach is Mike Rhoades.
+The present head coach is Ryan Odom.

 In the 2011 NCAA tournament, VCU qualified as an at-large bid, having to play in the newly formatted tournament's "First Four" against USC.
 The decision to allow VCU to participate in the tournament was widely criticized among pundits and the media.
 VCU defeated USC 59–46 in the "First Four" play-in game.
 VCU then went on to upset Georgetown 74–56 in the round of 64.
 The 11th-seeded VCU Rams then upset 3rd-seeded Purdue 94–76 to advance to the Sweet 16 for the first time in school history.
 In the sweet sixteen, VCU defeated 10th-seeded Florida State 72–71 on a last second bucket in overtime to advance to the Elite 8 for the first time in school history.
 VCU beat #1 seeded Kansas in the Southwest Regional final by a score of 71–61.
 It was the Rams' first trip to the Final Four.
 Against Butler in the Final Four, VCU lost 70–62, ending "one of the greatest Cinderella stories of all time."
 The VCU Rams finished 6th in the ESPN/USA Today Coaches Poll at the end of the season.
 This was the highest ranking in VCU's history and the highest ranking of any team from the CAA.

 In 1985 NCAA Division I men's basketball tournament, VCU received an invitation to the NCAA men's basketball tournament as a #2 seed in its region, the highest seeding that the team has ever earned.
 However, it was upset in the second round of the tournament by #7 seed Alabama.